-Of the approximately 11 million undocumented immigrants in the United States more than a million of them are "Dreamers", undocumented young people who were brought to the U.S. as minors and have spent the majority of their lives in the U.S. Deferred Action for Childhood Arrivals (DACA) was a national policy initiated in 2012 that helps Dreamers by providing temporary protection status with the ability to reapply every 2 years.
+Of the approximately 10.5 million undocumented immigrants in the United States between 690,000 and 800,000 of them are "Dreamers", undocumented young people who were brought to the U.S. as minors and have spent the majority of their lives in the U.S. Deferred Action for Childhood Arrivals (DACA) was a national policy initiated in 2012 that helps Dreamers by providing temporary protection status with the ability to reapply every 2 years.
 DACA helps Dreamers who have no criminal record and are in school (or graduated) or serve in the military to apply for a stay of immigration status and a halt of deportation.
+It is a temporary status and unlike the DREAM Act does not provide a pathway to citizenship.